Updated on December 2, 2024.

 Because they are so easy to deploy and use, CSAT surveys are great for tracking satisfaction at key points throughout the sales cycle.
 While different companies and teams need to consider what makes sense for them based on their product or service, there are a few critical moments where they’ll definitely come in handy.

-Top 4 times to send a CSAT survey
+Here are the top four times to send a CSAT survey:

 1. Right after onboarding